RHEL-Instruqt/rootless-podman-service/05-verify-container-service/assignment.md

 Check the service
 ===
-Run the following command to check that the httpd container is running.
+In the [button label="rhel" background="#ee0000" color="#c7c7c7"](tab-0)  terminal, run the following command to check that the httpd container is running.
 ```bash,run
 podman ps
 ```